Gwyneth Paltrow scores court win that means more than $1 – KION546

 “It’s not often that you go through the whole expense and time and bother of litigation for a dollar,” said Tre Lovell, a Los Angeles lawyer who handles many celebrity cases.
 “But she wanted to turn this into a positive as a way of saying ‘I’m not going to get taken advantage of,’ and ‘I’m a good person.’”

 The actor-turned-influencer avoided engaging in any memorable missteps during the eight-day trial that she attended every day as viewers in Park City, Utah, and around the world watched closely.
-She even ended things on a classy note when she stopped before leaving court to lean over and tap her accuser’s shoulder to wish him best of luck.
+She even ended things on a classy note when she stopped before leaving court to lean over and put her hands on her accuser’s shoulder to wish him best of luck.

 “She came across on the stand very well,” said Emily D. Baker, legal analyst and former Los Angeles deputy district attorney.
 “She was personable, she was firm, but she wasn’t ever aggressive.
 And it actually came across that she had empathy for what this plaintiff has gone through.”